Timiz0r/monja/README.md

 * bat
   * Used for file previews in `fzf`

+## Installation
+For now, this isn't uploaded anywhere.
+To install, checkout the repo and call `cargo install --path .` from the root.

 ## Usage
 Quick note: any of the below commands that touch files support the `--dryrun` flag to view operations without performing them.